Reverse Mortgage vs HELOC (Home Equity Line Of Credit)

 If you are over 55, you could set up the above ‘RMHELOC’ strategy and get all the benefits of a HELOC with none of the down-side.
 It just requires a little bit more work to set-up since you are voluntarily making these payments.
 However, this gives you increased flexibility in that the payments are voluntary.
 You can choose to ‘borrow’ more equity from your home at any point by not making this payment.

-So for those of you who are stuck between comparing a reverse mortgage vs HELOC – we hope you’ll consider the above product that we invented: The ‘RMHELOC’ – the basis of which we explained in this article.
+So for those of you who are stuck between comparing a reverse mortgage vs HELOC – we hope you’ll consider the above product that we invented: The ‘RMHELOC’ – the basis of which we explained in this article on turning a reverse mortgage into a line of credit.